Phpillip/phpillip/doc/feature/helpers.md

 ## Template

-Tempalte resolution is treated in its [dedicated documentation](../controller/template.md).
+Template resolution is treated in its [dedicated documentation](../controller/template.md).